mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 To create a sequence flow initiation, do the following:

-1. Create a flow for each table in the LU Schema, using the following pattern:
+1. Create a flow for each table in the LU Schema using the following pattern:

    * Get the task execution ID, original IID and LU type from the session.